Trinity NDT WeldSolutions Private Limited

 • Average of above three exams – 80%

 Once the NDT Level III examiner reviews the exam results, those who pass will receive their Level I or II certifications in 10 working days.
 If you don’t achieve the required passing score, you can retake the exam at the same training facility after 30 days.
-Before retaking the exam, if you didn’t pass, you might get more instruction or extra training to help you succeed.
-The trainer will recommend additional training, if needed.

 • Scientific Calculator